 First, an example:

-Here’s one lone shaft, one many of us know pretty well: the Aldila NV 65, in “S” flex.
+Here’s one lone shaft, one many of us (especially the older groups) know pretty well: the Aldila NV 65, in “S” flex.

 On this graph:

-- the Y-axis, the vertical, is the amount of cycles per minute (CPM) the shaft exhibits
+- the Y-axis, the vertical, is the number of cycles per minute (CPM) the shaft exhibits.

 - the X-axis, the horizontal, is a section of the shaft that’s held in the clamp while the remainder of the shaft is “twanged”.